alcrene/emd-paper-notebooks/README.md

   This is not required however: using normal directories also works.

   - _data_
     + If you want to reproduce the results from the paper, you may download are results directory from here: (TODO: UPLOAD AND ADD LINK).
-In particular this will allow you to skip the calibration computations (which can take days on a simple machine), if you leave the parameters unchanged.
+In particular this will allow you to skip the calibration computations (which can take days on a simple machine), if you leave the task parameters unchanged.

   - _figures_
     + If you are also using the [paper repo](https://github.com/alcrene/emd-paper) to rebuild our paper, the produced figures must be in this location: